chgebhardt/picam_sync_neuro/README.md

 - open synchronization_script.ipynb, choose datadir and experiment identifier (yyyymmdd_e#)
   - this script loads the PiCamera data (frame timing and extracted LED intensity values / LED blink timing from all PiCameras) and saves them in a dictionary picam_dict
-  - accessing the LED voltage as seen by the DAQ might be different depending on your system:
+  - accessing the LED voltage as seen by your neural signal recording device  might be different depending on your system:
     *Here I assume that you recorded the LED voltage at a certain sampling frequency to a csv file called daq_arduino_voltage.csv.
 This file contains two columns 'daq_time_sec' and 'voltage' and each row contains float64 values*
   -